Alexslzr/CodeQuizz/README.md

 The following animation demonstrates the application functionality:

 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./Develop/Assets/gif/04-web-apis-homework-demo.gif)

+## License

+This project utilizes an MIT License.
+[Read more](https://choosealicense.com/licenses/mit/)

 ## Links